 - Make sure siding is aligned accurately with windows and chimneys

-An at-home energy assessment can be effective for a number of air leaks in your home, but for even more energy savings, bring in a professional.
-Experts can do a comprehensive energy assessment, including a blower door test that can help uncover major sources of energy loss in your home, and share information on how best to fix them for improved energy efficiency.
+An at-home energy assessment can be effective for a number of air leaks in your home, but for greater energy savings, call in a professional.
+Experts can conduct a comprehensive energy assessment, including a blower door test that can help uncover major sources of energy loss in your home, and let you know how best to fix them for improved energy efficiency.
 Contact Wesley Wood Service Experts in West Chester for a professional energy assessment at 484-401-7577.